 Specifications of Available Oracles #

-Represented as a map from indices i to the domain and codomain of the corresponding oracle.
+Defined as a map from each input to the type of the oracle's output.

 Equations